 Doing Mardi Gras

 Lodging -- During Mardi Gras, accommodations in the city and the nearby suburbs are booked solid, so make your plans well ahead and book a room as early as possible—a year in advance is quite common.
-Price spikes, minimum-stay requirements, and “no cancellation” policies apply.
+Price spikes, minimum-stay requirements, and “no cancellation” policies often apply.
 Some hotels along the parade routes offer popular but pricey packages including bleacher or balcony seats.

 Dining -- Many restaurants close on Mardi Gras day, but are open the weekend prior.
 Make reservations as early as possible.
 Some (such as Emeril’s, Herbsaint, and Palace Café) are right on the parade routes, which could be fun.
 Pay attention to those routes because if there is one between you and your restaurant, you may not be able to drive or park nearby, or even cross the street, and you can kiss your dinner goodbye.
 Thus, restaurants often have a high no-show rate during Mardi Gras, so a well-timed drop-in may work to the nonplanner’s advantage.

 The Day Plan -- It’s not necessary to make a plan for the big day, but it might help.
 Get your hands on the latest edition of Arthur Hardy’s Mardi Gras Guide, through www.mardigrasguide.com or at nearly any store.
 Download the app, since schedules and routes occasionally change at the last minute.
 Also download the real-time parade-tracker app from WWLTV.com.
 Resolve that you’ll probably adjust the plan, or throw it out altogether—and that you’ll chill and go with it.
 The fun is everywhere—but with limited transportation and facilities available (and until you’ve done it enough to determine a satisfying routine), you’ll have to make some choices about what to do, in advance and on the fly.
 Read the rest of this section and check the route maps.
-Then decide if you want to head uptown, downtown, to the Quarter, the Bywater, Claiborne Avenue, or some combination of the above, as your stamina dictates.
+Then decide if you want to head uptown, downtown, to the Quarter, the Bywater, Claiborne Avenue, or some combination of the above, as your shoes and stamina dictate.

 Major Mardi Gras Parade Routes